 Example from an immunotherapy vaccine study.
 Some patients were able to expand large numbers of DC bearing cell surface markers CD40, CD83, CD86 and CCR7, but not all.
 These 2 patients did not receive the same vaccine.

-Important data in dot plots and histograms often not presented in published papers Butterfield, CCR 2006
+Important data in dot plots and histograms often not presented in published papers

-Human monocytes cultured with or without normal AFP or tumor-derived AFP during DC culture:
+Monocytes cultured +/- normal AFP or tumor-derived AFP during DC culture: antigen matters